Troilus and Cressida: Synopsis

 Troilus and Cressida is set during the later years of the Trojan War, faithfully following the plotline of the Iliad from Achilles' refusal to participate in battle to Hector's death.
 Essentially, two plots are followed in the play.
 In one, Troilus, a Trojan prince (son of Priam), woos Cressida, another Trojan.
 They profess their undying love, before Cressida is exchanged for a Trojan prisoner of war.
 As he attempts to visit her in the Greek camp, Troilus glimpses Diomedes flirting with his beloved Cressida, and decides to avenge her perfidy.

 While this plot gives the play its name, it accounts for only a small part of the play's run time.
 The majority of the play revolves around the leaders of the Greek and Trojan forces, Agamemnon and Priam, respectively.
 Agamemnon and his cohorts attempt to get the proud Achilles to return to battle and face Hector, who sends the Greeks a letter telling them of his willingness to engage in one-on-one combat with a Greek soldier.
 Ajax is originally chosen as this combatant, but makes peace with Hector before they are able to fight.
-Achilles is prompted to return to battle only after his protege Patroclus is killed by Hector before the Trojan walls.
+Achilles is prompted to return to battle only after his lover Patroclus is killed by Hector before the Trojan walls.
 A series of skirmishes conclude the play, during which Achilles catches Hector and has the Myrmidons kill him.
 The conquest of Troy is left unfinished, as the Trojans learn of the death of their hero.

 Act 1

 Scene 1

-The play opens with a Prologue, an actor dressed as a soldier, who gives us the background to the plot, which takes place during the Trojan War.
-Immortalized in Greek mythology and Homer's Iliad, the war occurs because a Trojan prince, Paris, has stolen the beautiful Helen from her husband, King Menelaus of Sparta, and carries her home to Troy with him.
+The play opens with a Prologue, an actor dressed as a soldier, who gives the background to the plot, which takes place during the Trojan War.
+Immortalized in Greek mythology and Homer's Iliad, the war occurs because a Trojan prince, Paris, has stolen the beautiful Helen from her husband, King Menelaus of Sparta, and carried her home to Troy with him.
 In response, Menelaus gathers his fellow Greek kings, and they sail to Troy hoping to capture the city and reclaim Helen.

 Within the walls of Troy, Prince Troilus complains to Pandarus that he is unable to fight because of heartache; he is desperately in love with Pandarus's niece, Cressida.
 Pandarus complains that he has been doing his best to further Troilus's pursuit of his niece, and that he has received small thanks for his labors.
 After he departs, Troilus remarks that Pandarus has been growing irritable lately.
 As he ponders, the Trojan commander Aeneas comes in, bringing news that Paris has been wounded in combat with Menelaus.
 As the noise of battle comes in offstage, Troilus agrees to join his Trojan comrades on the field.